 The WWV antennas are half-wave vertical antennas that radiate omnidirectional patterns.
-There are actually five antennas at the station site, one for each frequency.
+There are antennas at the station site for each frequency.
 Each antenna is connected to a single transmitter using a rigid coaxial line, and the site is designed so that no two coaxial lines cross.
 Each antenna is mounted on a tower that is approximately one half-wavelength tall.
 The tallest tower, for 2.5 MHz, is about 60 m tall.
 The shortest tower, for 20 MHz, is about 7.5 m tall.
 The top half of each antenna is a quarter-wavelength radiating element.
 The bottom half of each antenna consists of nine quarter-wavelength wires that connect to the center of the tower and slope downwards to the ground at a 45 degree angle.
 This sloping skirt functions as the lower half of the radiating system and also guys the antenna.

 WWV Antenna Coordinates